emotiq/whitepaper/draft.md

 # 5. Token Generation Event

-Emotiq plans to raise $39M (million) through multiple private sale rounds.
+Emotiq will generate a total of 1,000,000,000 EMTQ and sell 51.25% of tokens to raise $39M (million).
 The fundraising target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.

-Emotiq will generate one billion EMTQ tokens, distributed as follows:
+Tokens will be allocated as follows:

-* 51.3% sold to the public;
+* 51.25% sold to the public;
-* 16.8% development;
+* 16.75% development;
 * 10% marketing & ecosystem;
 * 10% reserve;
 * 10% team;
-* 2% advisors
+* 2% advisors and key backers

 Emotiq will follow strict KYC/AML procedures during both stages of fundraising, with funds used to, among other things:
 * Expand the the Emotiq ecosystem through educational programs;